-Although they can be installed anywhere in the home, grab bars are most often used in bathrooms.
-Generally, people use grab bars to help them stand up or sit down on the commode and to aid in maintaining their balance while they getting into or out of the tub or shower.
+Although grab bars can be installed anywhere in the home, they are most often used in bathrooms.
+Generally, older adults place these safety bars around the toilet areas to help them stand up or sit down and to aid in maintaining their balance while they getting into or out of the tub or shower.

 The best bathtub grab bars will have: